hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/environment_setup.rst

 .. _env-ubuntu:

-Installing Sawtooth on Ubuntu Linux
+Installing Sawtooth on Ubuntu 16.04
 ===================================

-You can install Sawtooth directly on your Ubuntu Linux machine, using the following steps:
+You can install Sawtooth directly on your Ubuntu machine, using the following steps:

 Prerequisites